Toronto council curbs Mayor Ford's powers after chaotic debate

-TORONTO Toronto's City Council voted overwhelmingly on Monday to limit further the powers of embattled Toronto Mayor Rob Ford, who denounced the move as a coup d'etat and warned political foes of an election battle next year to rival the Gulf War.
+TORONTO Toronto's City Council voted overwhelmingly at a raucous meeting on Monday to strip embattled Mayor Rob Ford of more of his authority in a move Ford denounced as a coup d'etat while promising political foes election battle next year to rival the Gulf War.

-Ford has been under fire after admitting to smoking crack cocaine, buying illegal drugs and driving after drinking alcohol.
+Ford, who has been under fire for his drug use and drinking, as well as the way he has handled the accusations, vowed in an interview to give up alcohol and lose weight.

-At a tumultuous City Council meeting, members voted to slash his office budget and transfer some of his powers to Deputy Mayor Norm Kelly among other limitations by a vote of 36 to 5.
+Earlier at a tumultuous City Council meeting, members voted to slash Ford's office budget and transfer some of his powers to Deputy Mayor Norm Kelly, among other limitations, by a vote of 36-5.

-He warned councilors that next year's municipal election, which Ford vows to run in, would rival the 1991 Gulf War.
+Ford intends to seek re-election next year and warned councillors that the campaign would rival the 1991 Gulf War.

 "This, folks, reminds of when I was watching with my brother when Saddam (Hussein) attacked Kuwait.
 And President Bush said, 'I warn you, I warn you, do not (attack Kuwait).'
 Well, folks, if you think American-style politics is nasty, you guys have just attacked Kuwait."

+"Finished," he said when asked by host Peter Mansbridge about his drinking.
+"I've had a 'come to Jesus moment' if you want to call it that."

+Ford also said he planned to lose 30 pounds within five months.

-Ford stalked around the meeting room on Monday, getting into an angry verbal exchange with gallery spectators, some of whom shouted "Shame!
+Monday's City Council meeting turned into a spectacle as Ford stalked around the meeting room, getting into an angry verbal exchange with gallery spectators, some of whom shouted "Shame!
 Shame!" at him.
-At one point he ran across the room and collided with Councillor Pam McConnell, almost knocking her over.
+At one point, while running across the room, he collided with Councillor Pam McConnell, almost knocking her over.
 He later apologized.

-At one stage, the mayor mimed drinking and driving - apparently a jab at a councilor whose license was briefly suspended after a roadside breathalyzer test.
-A video clip spread quickly on social media. bit.ly/1aBKO0X
+Ford also mimed drinking and driving - apparently a jab at a councillor whose license was briefly suspended after a roadside breathalyzer test.
+A video clip spread quickly on social media.

-The council cannot remove Ford from office nor strip him of roles laid out in provincial law, such as representing the city at events, but it has been looking for ways to limit him.
+The council had been looking for ways to neutralize Ford since he will not quit and the council cannot remove him or strip him of roles laid out in provincial law, such as representing the city at events.

 "What we're doing is saying to our deputy mayor, please represent our city until 2014, because we trust you more than we trust the mayor," Councillor Karen Stintz told reporters before the vote.
 Stintz, once a Ford ally, now plans to run against him in the October 2014 election.